PmagPy/PmagPy/README.md

   - The pmagpy function module for paleomagnetic data analysis (pmagpy.pmag) and plotting (pmagpy.pmagplotlib) as well as a function module that further enables paleomagnetic data analysis within interactive computing environments such as the Jupyter notebook (pmagpy.ipmag).
 The functions within these modules are at the heart of the GUI and command line programs.
 With pmagpy in the python path (which is accomplished using pip, see below), these modules are can be imported (e.g. ```import pmagpy.ipmag as ipmag```).
   - Example data files that are used in the examples provided in the PmagPy cookbook http://earthref.org/PmagPy/cookbook

 Use of all these features is described in the cookbook and the underlying science behind the data and code can be explored in the book Essentials of Paleomagnetism: Third Web Edition (http://earthref.org/MagIC/books/Tauxe/Essentials/).
+Example Jupyter notebooks using PmagPy can be found in this repository: https://github.com/PmagPy/2016_Tauxe-et-al_PmagPy_Notebooks.

 ## How to get it